-(1) The History and State of British Poetry
+(1) The State of British Poetry

 * Tim Love, Poetry and Society in the UK